up

 Non-Departmental Account Community Grants

-• The FY25 Recommended Budget continues $1.5 million in grants awarded in FY24 to community partners for services benefiting seniors.
+• The FY25 Approved Budget continues $1.5 million in grants awarded in FY24 to community partners for services benefiting seniors.
 These community organizations are critical to an effective network of services and are sometimes able to provide these services in a more cost-effective, culturally appropriate, and flexible way.
 Community organizations are also able to leverage community resources that may be unavailable to County Government.

 DEPARTMENTAL PROGRAMS